 Influential former Iranian leader Rafsanjani dead at age 82

 Former Iranian President Akbar Hashemi Rafsanjani, a wily political survivor and multimillionaire mogul who remained among the ruling elite despite moderate views, died Sunday, state TV reported.
 He was 82.
-Iranian media reported earlier Sunday that he was taken to a hospital north of Tehran because of a heart condition.
+Iranian media reported he suffered a heart attack and was hospitalized north of Tehran, where doctors performed CPR in vain for nearly an hour and a half before declaring him dead.

 Discussions